WikiWatershed/tr-55/README.md

 A Python implementation of a modified TR-55 stormwater runoff model with STEP-L like water quality routines.

 ## Installation

 You can install the latest version from PyPI
 ```bash
 pip install tr55
 ```

-`simulate_year` and `simulate_day` are the two functions most likely to be of direct interest for users of this module.
+The `simulate_day` is the function most likely to be of direct interest for users of this module.

-`simulate_cell_year`, `simulate_water_quality`, and `simulate_modifications` are three other functions which can be used to create simulations with additional behaviors beyond those supplied by `simulate_day` and `simulate_year`.
+The `simulate_water_quality` and `simulate_modifications` functions are two other functions which can be used to create simulations with additional behaviors beyond those supplied by `simulate_day`.

-## Functions for Normal Use

-### `simulate_year`

-This function takes three arguments: a census of the area of interest, an optional cell resolution, and an optimal boolean parameter which determines whether the simulation is done under Pre-Columbian conditions.

-### `simulate_day`
+## `simulate_day`

-This function takes four arguments: a census of the area of interest (see the description given below in the discussion of `simulate_modifications`), an amount of precipitation in inches, an optional cell resolution (the size of a cell in square meters), and an optional boolean  to control whether or not a Pre-Columbian simulation is done.
+This function takes four arguments: a census of the area of interest (see the description given below in the discussion of `simulate_modifications`), an amount of precipitation in inches, an optional cell resolution (the size of a cell in square meters), and an optional Boolean  to control whether or not a Pre-Columbian simulation is done.

+For each cell type present in the area of interest, it calculates runoff, infiltration, evapotranspiration, and pollutant loads caused by that cell type.
+The algorithm used to calculate the water volumes is close to TR-55, the algorithm found in [the USDA's Technical Release 55, revised 1986](http://www.cpesc.org/reference/tr55.pdf), but with a few differences.
+The main difference is the use of *Pitt Small Storm Hydrology Model* for low levels of precipitation when the land use is a built-type.
+STEP-L like routines are used for the water quality calculations.

 ## Functions for Custom Scenarios

-### `simulate_cell_year`

-The `simulate_cell_year` function simulates the events of an entire year for one specific type of cell.
-It takes two arguments:

-   1. `cell` is a string consisting of a soil type and land use pair separated by a colon, for example `"a:barren_land"`.

-   2. `cell_count` is the number of occurrences of that type of cell in the area of interest.

-The output of this function is a dictionary with three keys: `runoff-vol`, `et-vol`, and `inf-vol`.
-These are the volumes of runoff, evapotranspiration, and infiltration, respectively, in units of inch-cells.
-The algorithm used to calculate these quantities is close to TR-55, the algorithm found in [the USDA's Technical Release 55, revised 1986](http://www.cpesc.org/reference/tr55.pdf), but with a few differences.
-The main difference is the use of *Pitt Small Storm Hydrology Model* for low levels of precipitation when the land use is a built-type.

 ### `simulate_water_quality`